peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 to a Verifier as proof of the Digital Credential's non-revocation status.

-The following diagram shows the Wallet Instance requesting a Status Attestation to an Credential Issuer, related to a specific Credential issued by the same Credential Issuer.
+The following diagram shows the Wallet Instance requesting a Status Attestation to a Credential Issuer, related to a specific Credential issued by the same Credential Issuer.